fenixjz/fenix-mail-service/README.md

 ### `sendJson`

-Sends an email using a validated `EmailRequest` object.
+Sends an email using a validated `FenixEmailRequest` object.
 This method provides a structured way to send emails with optional attachments and logs email activity.

 #### Parameters:
-- `request` (EmailRequest): A validated object containing email details:
+- `request` (FenixEmailRequest): A validated object containing email details:
     - `to` (List<String>): A list of recipient email addresses (required).
     - `subject` (String): The subject of the email (required).
     - `content` (String): The email body, either plain text or HTML (required).